AnonOby/my_Reproductions/Modelling credit risk by Somnath Chatterjee/logs.md

 - This is a common **benchmarking** technique used by regulators to assess the comparability of internal models, rather than comparing the absolute RWA of banks’ real portfolios.

 ---
+### I just hit the Vasicek part and it occurs to me that I NEED MUCH MORE KNOWLEDGE ON MATH TO FULLY UNDERSTAND WHAT I AM LOOKING AT!
+Back to calc course, à bientôt !

+---